print this map

 During this time the United States became involved in the Vietnam War.
 That war would later prove to be highly divisive in American society, and American troops were withdrawn.
 Canada during this era was dominated by the leadership of Pierre Elliot Trudeau.
 Eventually in 1982 at the end of his tenure, Canada had a new constitution.

 Major changes continued into the 21st century: Mexico experienced a strong economic recession in the 1980s, the Canada-United States Free Trade Agreement was reached in January 1989, and on January 1, 1994, Canada, Mexico and the United States of America signed the North American Free Trade Agreement, creating the world's largest free trade area.

 Those major economic events were followed by the 9/11 attacks on the United States, and the subsequent war in Afghanistan - participated in by Canada and the US.
 In 2006, the violent drug war spread from Central America to Canada, and that human tragedy reached a deadly peak in Mexico in the last few years.
 In 2008, a financial crisis that began the United States eventually triggered a worldwide recession, an economic slowdown that has now wained some.

-Surviving powerful earthquakes, hurricanes, tornadoes, contentious imigration issues and isolated terroism attacks, the twenty-three countries and the dozens of possessions and territories within North America have found ways to (for the most part) co-exist in peace, and to economically benefit by working together.
+Surviving powerful earthquakes, hurricanes, tornadoes, contentious immigration issues and isolated terrorism attacks, the twenty-three countries and the dozens of possessions and territories within North America have found ways to (for the most part) co-exist in peace, and to economically benefit by working together.
 Today the diverse and massive continent of North America present a bright potential future for all of its people, and for that matter, much of the modern world.